-\ To understand the need for Surface Engineering and to become familiar with the techniques associated with Surface Engineering.
+• To understand the need for Surface Engineering and to become familiar with the techniques associated with Surface Engineering.

-- \ Indicate the need for surface engineering. - \ Indicate the different methods of surface engineering. - \ Differentiate between the methods use dandindicate their relative merits. - \ Understand aspects associated with industrial applications of surface engineering.
+- Indicate the need for surface engineering. - Indicate the different methods of surface engineering. - Differentiatebetweenthemethodsusedandindicatetheirrelativemerits. - Understandaspectsassociated within dustrial applications of surface engineering.

-Need for engineered surface, definition and principles Conventional surface hardening methods
+Need for engineered surface, Conventional surface hardening methods, definition and principles,